 Mathematics at the University of Mary Washington can open up almost any future you see for yourself.
 Mathematicians build bridges, monitor air traffic, analyze drug safety, encrypt data, program computers and more.
 Ground yourself in calculus, linear and abstract algebra, and real analysis, then explore what speaks most to you as you build skills to solve real-world problems.

 Students majoring in mathematics who complete all requirements earn the degree of Bachelor of Science (B.S.) in mathematics.

 You’ll choose from courses in algebra, analysis, topology (modern geometry), discrete mathematics (mathematics of computer science), number theory, statistics, dynamical systems, stochastic partial differential equations (mathematical models), scientific computation (numerical analysis and simulation), and financial mathematics.

 The Fredericksburg and Washington, D.C., metropolitan areas offer many internship opportunities for undergraduate math majors.
-UMW students and mathematics graduates have found internships and full-time jobs with the Naval Surface Warfare Center in nearby Dahlgren, Virginia; Geico in Stafford County, Virginia; NASA; the U.S. Census Bureau; and the Bureau of Labor Statistics, among many other employers.
+UMW students and mathematics graduates have found internships and full-time jobs with the Naval Surface Warfare Center in nearby Dahlgren, Virginia; Geico in Stafford County, Virginia; NASA; the U.S. Census Bureau; and the Bureau of Labor Statistics.